getting help FOR YOUR CHILD'S Reading PROBLEM

 3. Find solutions to your child's literacy problems but be aware that your child has specific language difficulties and you are

-not looking for an ordinary help but a very specific tutor, a reading specialist for your child's specific reading and spelling problems, as well as comprehension difficulties.
+not looking for ordinary help but a very specific tutor, a reading specialist for your child's specific reading and spelling problems, as well as comprehension difficulties.
 Remember reading with and to your child is NOT teaching him to read, and you too can do that

 months or even after a year of intensive literacy intervention because learning to read and spell takes one school year, in at least, each grade level for students without language difficulties.